 Donald Torres was 14 when he intentionally set a family’s home on fire and murdered them.
-Again, advocates of ending JLWOP are minimizing the crime committed by the perpetrator they intend to release.
-The anti JLWOP advocates in this case are part of the Equal Justice Initiative (EJI).
+Again, advocates of ending JLWOP are minimizing the crime committed by the perpetrator they intend to release into society.
+The anti-JLWOP advocates in this case are part of the Equal Justice Initiative (EJI).
 While NOVJM recognizes the good work EJI has done, such as freeing innocent prisoners, we are saddened by their misrepresentation of this terrible crime.

 Here are the facts of this horrific crime as laid out in the Is Life Without Parole For Juveniles Cruel And Unusual? entry.